 Fast facts on general anesthesia

-- An anesthesiologist or anesthetist normally administers the general anesthetic prior to an operation
+- An anesthesiologist or anesthetist normally administers the general anesthetic prior to an operation.

-- There are some risks associated with taking general anesthetics, but they are relatively safe when administered correctly
+- There are some risks associated with taking general anesthetics, but they are relatively safe when administered correctly.

-- Very rarely, a patient may experience unintended intraoperative awareness
+- Very rarely, a patient may experience unintended intraoperative awareness.

-- Side effects of general anesthesia can include dizziness and nausea
+- Side effects of general anesthesia can include dizziness and nausea.

 - The mechanisms by which anesthesia works are still only partially understood.

-Side effects of general anesthesia include:
+Side effects of general anesthesia can include:

 Some specific conditions increase the risk to the patient undergoing general anesthetic, such as:

-- existing heart, kidney or lung conditions
+- existing heart, kidney, or lung conditions

 - high blood pressure